For information regarding the logistics and agenda for the strike day, please visit this page: http://uobunison.org.uk/strike-info

 - Do I need to tell my manager that I will be striking/ I have taken strike action?

-We’ve heard that staff and students across the University are being told to come into work on Friday in order to undermine our strike.
-Managers are asking them to make themselves available on Friday to ‘cover’ for staff who’ll be on strike, and have promised various types of ‘rewards’ for crossing the picket lines.
+We’ve heard that staff and students across the University are being told to come into work in order to undermine our strike.
+Managers are asking them to make themselves available to ‘cover’ for staff who’ll be on strike, and have promised various types of ‘rewards’ for crossing the picket lines.
 If this is happening in your area, do not be intimidated by their strategies and let us know who the offenders are.
 We can call them out through direct communications with HR and broadcast this malpractice through other channels.
 We do not take this practice lightly.